 The Company leases three buildings and facilities used in its operations under sublease agreements with the Port Hueneme Surplus Property Authority.
-In September 2010, the Company exercised its option to extend these sublease agreements for an additional five-year term.
-The Company has an option to extend the lease for a second additional five-year term.
+In June 2015, the Company exercised its option to extend these sublease agreements for an additional five-year term beginning in October and November 2015.
+The Company negotiated an option to extend the leases for two additional five-year terms.

-The Company also leases facilities used for executive offices and laboratories.
+The Company leases facilities used for executive offices and laboratories.
 The Company must pay a portion of the common area maintenance.
 In July 2014, the Company exercised its option to extend this lease for a two-year term.